maheshsabnis/nodejscompocom/readme.md

     - CategoryId, CategoryName, Manufacturer
     - Create a Component that will show list of Products as ProductId, ProductName, Price, CategoryId.
 This component will be chid of the CategoryListComponent.
     - When an End-uased selects a Category Row from the Parent Component, the ProductList compoent should show only those products matche with the selected CategoryId from the parent component
+5. Create a Custom Validator that will make sure that the ProductId us not repeated (In Lab Time)
+6. Complete applying validators on Product Properties based on Following rules (In Lab Time)
+    - The ProductId is must and must Alphanumeric
+    - The ProductId length must not be more that 15 Characheters
+    - The ProductId must start from 'Prd-'
+    - The ProductName must start from UpperCase character and must not have special Character
+        - Use Regular Expression pattern
+    - BasePrice must be +ve
+        - Use Regular Expression
+7. Create a custom Validation Summary Component that will be used to display all error messages at the bootom of the Component.
+(Show it on Monday i.e. 01-03-2021)